When I assess a child with learning and behavioural difficulties, one of the first things I am looking for is signs of Retained Primitive Reflexes.

 Constantly on alert, they will struggle to relax and learn in a busy, noisy classroom.
 Your highly anxious child may also be a picky eater and be sensitive to certain foods.
 Feeling unsafe, their tummies tighten.
 As a result they often seek sugary foods and carbohydrates for a quick energy fix.
 Their preferred diet may consist of highly processed “foods” like white bread, chicken nuggets, pasta and rice.

-Tonic Labyrinthine Reflex (TLR)
+Sense of Balance – The Tonic Labyrinthine Reflex (TLR)

 Next is the TLR.
 If baby’s head is not supported, she will reflexively react by extending her arms and legs.
 Similarly, if her head falls forward, her body will react by curling into ball.